RadiactiveJesus/Rails-Capstone/README.md

 ## Feature upgrades:

-- Create the frontend where users can create and write an article.
+- Create the frontend where users can create and write an article uploading images.
-- signup and logout.
+- Full Authentication system.

 ## Prerequisities